HEALTHeLINK/HEALTHeLINK.github.io/development_practices.md

  - Never re-use the same identifier for two distinct versions
  - Choose an identifier which has a logical sequence pattern so non-technical user can understand what order versions belong in

-We recommend using the [semantic versioning scheme](https://semver.org/) wherever possible.
+HEALTHeLINK is using the [semantic versioning scheme](https://semver.org/) wherever possible.
 Key features being:
  - Given a version number following the {MAJOR}.{MINOR}.{PATCH} scheme, here are the situations for incrementing each:
    -   {MAJOR} - incompatible API changes are made
    -   {MINOR} - functionality is added with backwards compatibility in mind